 If it is your goal to find out this information, then you may want to hire a private investigator to do your background search, because they will be able to conduct surveillance and interviews with acquaintances, neighbors, and former employers.
 This can get expensive, but you really do need the best information available at the time.

 How Much Do Background Searches Cost?

-Typically, a good background search will set you back about $200.00.
+Typically, a good background search will set you back around $100.00 – $200.00.
 Of course, there’s always those online checks that you can purchase for $20 – $30, but they’re not very accurate or up-to-date.
 If you’re just trying to get some basic information, then they’ll do just fine.

 Which Background Check Company Should You Use?

 Obviously, that depends on your needs.
 There are online resources that will give you some information for as little as $9.95.
 Others charge $19.95.
 Still, others are much more.
 What most people don’t realize, however, is that almost all the companies doing cheap background searches are using the exact same information drawn from the same databases.